 The simplest and most maddeningly complex way to go to Oblivion was simply to cease to be here, and begin to be there.

-One such second home, for me, is the world of The Elder Scrolls IV: Oblivion.
+I found one such second home in the world of The Elder Scrolls IV: Oblivion.

-And so ten years and thirty playthroughs went by, running through the immense wilderness of Cyrodiil and finding out what secrets are hidden behind the waterfalls.
+And so fifteen years and dozens of playthroughs have gone by, always running through the immense wilderness of Cyrodiil and finding out what secrets are hidden behind the waterfalls.

 The site you're currently reading contains a collection of essays that I've written about Oblivion, exploring the aspects of its world that I found most interesting - both for myself to write these thoughts down in a coherent fashion, and for others to be able to read them and appreciate these things as well.